skylantix/Website/src/content/features/personal-service.md

 badgeColor: "#2563eb"
 features:
   - title: "Digital Village"
-    description: "You're not a customer—you're a member of a 5,000-person cooperative.
+    description: "You're not a customer—you're a member of a 5,000-person collective.
 Know your sysadmin by name.
 Participate in community decisions."
   - title: "Mattermost Support"
     description: "Get help via Mattermost community chat, not anonymous ticket systems.
 Direct communication with the people running your infrastructure."
   - title: "Member Voting"
-    description: "Your voice helps shape the cooperative's direction."
+    description: "Your voice helps shape the collective's direction."
   - title: "Transparent Governance"
     description: "Open discussions about decisions and a commitment to transparency."
 demo: